 The Alfa Spider is a beautiful Pinifarina design and is probably one of the last chances us regular folk will have to afford a classic Italian roadster as values spiral wth them currently hovering around the £12k mark for a decent one.
 This is an 87 S3 with the revvy 2.0 Twin Cam on Twin Dellorto carbs in Rosso and it included the very rare pinin three window hard top with heated rear window.
 Its all original, the factory never made a RHD model (they were all dealer conversions) so all of the engine components, wiring and other gear are in the right place and beautiful.
 Overall its solid, but needs some non structural welding, mechanical work, small body dents removed and some retromodding :)

 Suffering from Garage Boredom over lockdown, I needed a project....

 REAR BUMPER SIDE SPLIT REPAIR

 I've noticed bad alignment for the bumper sides on S3's as there is little support from the bracket, which then splits the side.
-I'm going to build in support later when I cut the bumpers, but for now its a chance to see how the bumper responds to repair.
+I'm going to build in support later when I fit the bumpers tighter to the body, but for now its a chance to see how the bumper responds to repair.
 I clean the area and key it, then epoxy in a small alloy strengthener before melting in a bumper repair staple.
-Normally the staple would be enough, but this bumper cannot be plastic welded as it is thermoset and contains fibres which see here as a white froth when inserting the hot staple, so epoxy specifically for plastic is the only option.
+Normally the staple would be enough, but this bumper cannot be plastic welded as it is thermoset and contains fibres which you see here as a white froth when inserting the hot staple, so epoxy specifically for plastic is the only option.